 ClassBwe can say that

 ClassBis a dependency of

-Hello World example for any idea, concept, pattern, framework or library is super simple to understand and it just works fine, but when we need to implement in a real project things get more complicated and often as engineers we tend to try to solve the problem by introducing new layers to the problem instead of understanding what is the real problem.
+Hello World example for any idea, concept, or pattern is super simple to understand, and it just works fine.
+But when we need to implement it in a real project, things get more complicated, and often, as engineers, we tend to try to solve the problem by introducing new layers to the problem instead of understanding what the real problem is.

 Now that we know the advantages of the

 Dependency Injection Principle using the